SignalBuilders/walkforwardTrader/readme.txt

 Once all predictions for portfolios are logged, it is essential to cache results so they are viewable from the website

+-> Move Portfolios to Trading Portfolios

+-> Generate Net Position From Trading Portfolios and Save